Digger trucks drafted in to rescue people stranded in China floods

 As floodwaters began to recede, rescuers in the city of 12 million used digger trucks, inflatable boats and makeshift rafts to transport some residents to dry land and deliver provisions to others in high-rise apartment blocks.

 The resulting severe flooding killed 12 people who were trapped in the city's subway system.
-It also downed power supplies and stranded residents at home, in offices and on public transportation.
+It also downed power supplies and stranded residents at home, in offices and on public transport.

 Some of the rescuers are volunteers using makeshift means like the digger trucks deployed by local construction companies.